lonhfeng/lf/readme.txt

-git in a  distributed version control system git is free software distribute underthe GPL creat a new branch is quick ANDsimple.
+git in a  distributed version control system git is free software distribute underthe GPL creat a new branch is quick AND simple.